 Mr. Braceras's representations include:

-- Harvard University and Massachusetts Institute of Technology in class actions involving claims seeking greater “accessibility” to various websites.
+- Harvard University and MIT in National Association of the Deaf v.
+Harvard University and National Association of the Deaf v.
+Massachusetts Institute of Technology (D.Mass), class actions involving claims seeking greater digital accessibility.

 - Research misconduct investigations and related litigation on behalf of universities and research institutions.
 Such representations have included the successful dismissal of a federal lawsuit challenging an internal research investigation.
 Mr. Braceras also successfully argued the appeal before the First Circuit Court of Appeals.

-- Former SAC Capital Advisors portfolio manager, Mathew Martoma, against criminal and SEC allegations of insider trading.
+- Former SAC Capital Advisors portfolio manager, Mathew Martoma, against criminal and SEC allegations of insider trading in United States of America v.
+Mathew Martoma (S.D.N.Y.).
 Prosecutors alleged that Martoma participated in the largest-ever insider trading case, committing securities fraud by trading on shares of two pharmaceutical companies using non-public information, resulting in over $276 million in gains.

-- Various private equity firms and their portfolio companies in post-closing disputes, SEC and government inquiries, and internal investigations.
+- Various private equity firms and their portfolio companies in post-closing and working capital disputes in Delaware Chancery Court and arbitrations.

 - Mutual fund service provider in an SEC investigation and enforcement matter involving mispriced securities.

-- UniFirst Corporation in a multi-district litigation (MDL) involving hundreds of claims based on a meningitis outbreak caused by alleged criminal wrongdoing by the New England Compounding Center (“NECC”).
+- UniFirst Corporation in a multi-district litigation (MDL) involving hundreds of claims based on a meningitis outbreak caused by alleged criminal wrongdoing by the New England Compounding Center.

 - PM USA, Inc. in Haglund v.
 PM USA, Inc., a wrongful death action in Massachusetts state court.
 After a month-long trial, the jury returned a complete defense verdict.
 Mr. Braceras was recognized by Massachusetts Lawyers Weekly for "scor[ing] a big win."

 - Jon Paul Rorech, a Deutsche Bank trader, in SEC v.
-Rorech, et al., 09 Cv 4329 (S.D.N.Y.), the first-ever insider trading case involving credit default swaps.
-In June 2010, after a month-long trial, the court dismissed all charges against Mr. Rorech, providing Mr. Braceras's client with a sweeping victory in a landmark case regarding sales practices in the fixed income markets.
+Rorech, et al. (S.D.N.Y.), the first-ever insider trading case involving credit default swaps.
+After a month-long trial, the court dismissed all charges against Mr. Rorech.

 Mr. Braceras was appointed by Massachusetts Governor Charlie Baker to be Vice Chairman of the Commonwealth’s Judicial Nominating Commission.
 He also served on the Judicial Nominating Commission chosen to help the governor fill five of the seven seats on the Massachusetts Supreme Judicial Court.
 Mr. Braceras also currently serves on the board of directors the U.S. District Court Criminal Justice Act (CJA) Panel.
 As a member of the CJA panel, he represents indigent defendants pro bono in federal criminal cases.